thijssteel/fortranfixedformlinter/README.md

 Just a small extension that does some formatting for fixed form fortran.

+## Features

+If a line exceeds the 72 column limit, it will be split over two lines and a line continuation character is added.
+Some attempt at determining the line continuation character is made, with "$" taken as the default.

+If a line that is spread over multiple lines can be shortened, the formatter will do so.

+It also removes whitespace before and after ",", "+", "-" and "*".
+This is a stylistic choice, defended as follows: less characters -> less line continuations -> more readable code

 ## Known Issues

-Assumes indentation with spaces and and indentation size of 3
+Assumes indentation with spaces and and indentation size of 3, does not understand fortran so cannot do stuff like smart indentation or selective formatting.

+No option to disable the separate features is provided

 ## Release Notes

-Users appreciate release notes as you update your extension.
+### 0.0.2

+With this release, the formatter also removes whitespace between function arguments and operators.

 ### 0.0.1

-Initial release, features automatic line continuation
+Initial release, only features automatic line continuation.

-### 0.0.2

-Also removes whitespace between function arguments

 -----------------------------------------------------------------------------------------------------------